Services & Rates

 • Sign and date the form.

-If your total electric use exceeds 1,500 kilowatt-hours per month, or 2,500 kilowatt-hours where a home has electric heat from November to March, the excess usage will be considered exempt.
+For residential and agricultural dual-use meters: If your total electric use exceeds 1,500 kilowatt-hours per month, or 2,500 kilowatt-hours where a home has electric heat from November to March, the excess usage will be considered exempt.

 Industrial Processing